Frequently Asked Questions

 I have pests in my house but I’m not sure what they are.
 How can I find out?

 Please browse our Pest Library for help identifying the insect.
 Should you not find the pest you are looking for, please contact us.
-Our skilled pest control experts will assist you.
+Our skilled pest control experts will be happy to assist you.

 Tick Questions